HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Datadog/README.md

     A: There is a filter on each dashboard.You can use these suggestions and give specific input to the filter.

      ![markdown](screenshots/global_filter.PNG)

+9. Q: Namespace filter in the dashboard contains old UnO namespace values ?

+    A: Uncheck the old namespaces and add your new UnO namespace to the filter.

-9. Q: How to collect metrics from not certified or unsecure metrics endpoint?
+10. Q: How to collect metrics from not certified or unsecure metrics endpoint?

      A: Add property "tls_verify":"false" to the metric instances.

-10. Q: How to create Application Key?
+11. Q: How to create Application Key?

     A: To add a Datadog application key: